Languages of Ukraine

 How easy is it to learn Ukrainian if you know Russian?

 If you happen to be fluent in Russian, several months of passive exposure is generally enough to learn to understand a lot of Ukrainian — or vice versa.
 In fact, westerners usually have an easier time learning Ukrainian than Russian, since it has fewer palatized, or "soft" consonants (t', d', l', r', s', and so on) and fewer difficult consonant clusters (str, vstv, and the like).
-Ukrainian and Russian share much of their vocabulary but have different pronunciation paradigms.
-Nonetheless, learning Ukrainian from a base of Russian or vice-versa is much easier than mastering a new language from scratch.
+Ukrainian and Russian share much of their vocabulary but have somewhat different pronunciation paradigms.
+Nonetheless, learning Ukrainian from a base of Russian or vice-versa is far easier than mastering a new language from scratch.
+You can expect the make very quick progress on Ukrainian or Russian if you already know the other one.

 Can I pick up Russian or Ukrainian while in Ukraine?

 If you are already in Ukraine and nonetheless decide to learn Ukrainian or Russian from scratch, enroll in language courses or find a one-on-one tutor and devote at least an hour or two a day to serious language study.
-Otherwise the chances of overcoming the tendency to revert to your native language are very slim.
-Keep in mind that it takes months just to begin understanding normal conversation, not to mention expressing your thoughts coherently, and by the time this happens you will have already picked up a half-dozen friends who speak English with you.
-Trying to switch the language you speak with your friends is for all intents and purposes impossible.
+Otherwise the chances of overcoming the tendency to rely on English (even if it's not your native language) are very slim.
+Keep in mind that it takes a few months just to begin understanding normal conversation, not to mention expressing your thoughts coherently, and by the time this happens you will have already picked up a half-dozen friends who speak English with you.
+Trying to switch the language you speak with your friends is very difficult.
 If you want to speak Russian or Ukrainian you will have to find new friends who speak it with you from the very beginning or make friends with a lot of babushki who you are certain will never learn a word of English.

 Some speculation on the future of Russian in Ukraine